All Episodes

 Now they want to get your kid at age four.

-A cash crunch is fast approaching for the government trust fund that pays to build and repair highways and bridges.
+AP again, a cash crunch is fast approaching for the government trust fund that pays to build and repair highways and bridges.

-States are looking for other places now for road building money.
+There, states are looking for other places now for road building money.

-And uh they're talking raising the gas tax.
+And they're talking raising the gas tax.

 You just aren't driving enough now.

-You just aren't that we've this story's been done before, too.
+This story's been done before, too.

-You know, they did all this great work, they thought in California to get all this increased gas mileage and the new formulations of gasoline that found out that it worked and that people bought these new cars that got more mileage.
+You know, they did all this great work, they thought, in California to get all this increased gas mileage and the new formulations of gasoline.

-The state realized, hey, we're getting short-shrifted here on our tax revenue.
+The state realized, hey, we're getting short shrifted here on our tax revenue.

 Can't can't, it's like people quitting smoking.

-So I just want you get ready, folks.
+So I just want you, get ready, folks.

 And this idea that there's a shortage of money anywhere is absurd.

-2.9 trillion dollar budget.
+$2.9 trillion budget.

-So uh, and of course, when this tax goes up, and it will, this is a precursor to it, the tax will go up, the gasoline tax will go up.
+So, and of course, when this tax goes up, and it will, this is a precursor to it, the tax will go up, the gasoline tax will go up.

-But for those of you all there just you're you're you're wringing your hands over the price of gasoline, uh prepare yourselves for down the road the gasoline tax to go up, and that'll be your government once again profiting without one penny of investment.
+But for those of you all there, just sitting here wringing your hands over the price of gasoline, prepare yourselves for down the road the gasoline tax to go up.

 We'll be right back.

-Al Gore is said to be the creator and inventor of the internet and a visionary on a number of things.
+Al Gore is said to be the creator and inventor of the Internet and a visionary on a number of things, a man who sees the future.

 And what did he do?